loopmachine/re-structure/README.md

 A pattern for structuring React applications.
 Heavily based on the [re-frame](https://github.com/Day8/re-frame) ClojureScript project.

 The re-frame [README](https://github.com/Day8/re-frame/blob/master/README.md) pretty much says it all.
-This is an approximate adaptation of that idea, meant for building JavaScript projects.
+This is an approximate adaptation of that idea, meant for building JavaScript applications.

 ### Example